-Thanks to funding from the Walmart Foundation, the Food Bank was able to distribute 11,800 packs during the 2011/12 school year.
-They are again supporting this program for 2012/13 with a goal of distributing 14,000 packs to chronically hungry children.
+Thanks to funding from the Walmart Foundation and Town Pump, the Food Bank was able to distribute 13,900 packs during the 2016/17 school year.